2018 Australian federal budget

 The 2018 Australian federal budget was the federal budget to fund government services and operations for the 2018–19 financial year.
 The budget was presented to the House of Representatives by Treasurer Scott Morrison on 8 May 2018.
-It was the fifth budget to be handed down by the Liberal/National Coalition since their election to government at the 2013 federal election, and the third and final budget to be handed down by Morrison and the Turnbull Government.
+It was the fifth budget to be handed down by the Liberal/National Coalition since its election to government at the 2013 federal election, and the third and final budget to be handed down by Morrison and the Turnbull government.

 Background

 In mid-April, Acting Prime Minister Michael McCormack described Treasurer Scott Morrison as "Santa Claus" in an interview with the Daily Telegraph, also hinting that there would be spending on transport infrastructure.
 Morrison stated that the $5 billion Melbourne Airport rail link would be part of this budget.
 There has been an increase in revenue recently due to stronger than expected commodity prices and an increase in employment.

-This budget has been described as effectively a pre-election budget for the 2019 federal election.
+The budget was described as effectively a pre-election budget for the 2019 federal election.
 Polling prior to the budget revealed that the public thought the most important issues for the government to address were the cost of living and improving health infrastructure.
 Student newspapers were not invited to the 2018 budget lockup.